Re-register from unlimited company to private limited company is allowed under the Companies Act 2006.

 - If your re-registration is to a company limited by guarantee then a Statement of guarantee.

 Statement of capital

 The statement of capital is a summary of your company’s share capital.
-It includes total number of shares issued and its nominal value for each share type, if more than one type of shares.
+It includes a total number of shares issued and its nominal value for each share type if more than one type of shares.

 Statement of guarantee

 The statement of guarantee is a declaration that in the case of the company is wound up, each member undertakes to responsible for the debts and liabilities incurred by of the company while he/she was still a member or within one year after ceased to be a member.
 These debts include costs, charges and expenses of winding up.
 Members are to settle the contribution from each member among themselves.

 Your company director or secretary must sign the form RR06 and confirm that your company has complied with the requirements of Part 7 of the Companies Act 2006 as to the re-registration as a private limited company.

 Alternatively, a person authorized under section 270 or 274 of the Companies Act 2006 may sign the form RR06.